OskarSundberg/monorepo/README.md

 If you'd like to contribute to the project, feel free to fork the repository and submit a pull request.
 However, please keep in mind the disclaimer mentioned above.

+## Credits

+- **GPT-3 by OpenAI**: Acknowledging the assistance provided by the GPT-3 model from OpenAI for generating content, providing guidance, and answering questions.